Union Base-Ball Grounds – aka White Stocking Park (1871-1872)

 |West Side Park #2, Chicago, Cubs vs. Giants, August 30, 1908.|

 |West Side Park #2, Cubs versus Tigers World Series, October 9, 1907|

 |West Side Park #2 Postcard.
 Facing Toward Polk Street and Old Cook County Hospital Behind Grandstand.|

-By the early 1910s the wooden ballpark was showing its age, in large part due to neglect by Charles Murphy, the unpopular owner of the Cubs (one of whose alternate, media-driven nicknames was the unflattering “Murphy’s Spuds”).
-In 1910, the neighborhood view beyond the right field outfield wall was blocked off by an enormous, unsightly billboard.
-By 1912, the left field view was similarly obstructed by a large billboard which also served as the new scoreboard.
-The enclosure of the park was completed with the installment of billboards in dead center.
-At this time, the jury box bleachers in left-center field were removed, adding to the new claustrophobic feel of the outfield.
+By the early 1910s, the wooden ballpark was showing its age, in large part due to neglect by Charles Murphy, the unpopular owner of the Cubs (one of whose alternate, media-driven nicknames was the unflattering “Murphy’s Spuds”).
+In 1910, the neighborhood view beyond the right-field outfield wall was blocked off by an enormous, unsightly billboard.
+By 1912, the left-field view was similarly obstructed by a large billboard which also served as the new scoreboard.
+The enclosure of the park was completed with the installment of billboards in dead center-field.
+At this time, the jury box bleachers in the left-center field were removed, adding to the new claustrophobic feel of the outfield.

 When the Federal League collapsed after the 1915 season, Charles Weeghman, owner of the now-defunct Chicago Whales, was allowed to buy a substantial interest in the Cubs.
 One of his first acts was to abandon West Side Park (demolished in 1920) and move the Cubs to Weeghman Park for the 1916 season.
 Weeghman Park survives today as Wrigley Field.

 Distance from plate: Dimensions of West Side Park #2

 Left Field – 340 ft. / Center Field – 442 ft. / Right Field – 316 ft.